 - assessed using the Information Management Functionality Checklist, and

-- strategically managed using Information Management Plans
+- strategically managed using Information Management Plans.

-Regular monitoring and reporting to assure the integrity of the Archives' information and data assets will be strengthened as an important governance measure.
+Regular monitoring and reporting to assure the integrity of the NAA's information and data assets will be strengthened as an important governance measure.
 Tools will be provided to business areas to quality assure our collection.

-5. Information Management Strategies
+5. Strategies and Policies

 The following strategies and policies work together with the Framework and provide accountability and guidance for information and data governance: